Laos–Vietnam relations: Modern era

 With the departure of Vietnamese military forces—except for some construction engineers—and the passing of most senior Vietnamese revolutionary partners, the magnetism of the special relationship lost its grip.
 Further, Vietnam was never able to muster large-scale economic aid programs.
 It launched only 200 assistance projects between 1975 and 1985, whereas the Soviet Union generated considerably more in the way of contributions.
 In 1992 the long-standing Vietnamese ambassador to Laos, a veteran of fourteen years' service, characterized the relationship as composed "d'amitié et de coopération multiforme entre les pays" (of friendship and diverse cooperation between the two countries).
 This pronouncement was far less compelling than the "objective law of existence and development" formulation sometimes expressed in the past.

 Although Vietnam's historical record of leadership in the revolution and its military power and proximity will not cease to exist, Laos struck out ahead of Vietnam with its New Economic Mechanism to introduce market mechanisms into its economy.
 In doing so, Laos has opened the door to rapprochement with Thailand and China at some expense to its special dependence on Vietnam.
 Laos might have reached the same point of normalization in following Vietnam's economic and diplomatic change, but by moving ahead resolutely and responding to Thai and Chinese gestures, Laos has broadened its range of donors, trading partners, and investors independent of Vietnam's attempts to accomplish the same goal.
 Thus, Vietnam remains in the shadows as a mentor and emergency ally, and the tutelage of Laos has shifted dramatically to development banks and international entrepreneurs.

 Laos was a site of the Ho Chi Minh trail used by North Vietnam.
 Laos was also bombed by South Vietnamese and American forces due to North Vietnamese occupation of eastern Laos.
-Laos contains Vietnamese soldiers stationed there since Vietnam controls it as a satellite states after the 80s.
+Laos contains Vietnamese soldiers stationed there since Vietnam and Laos signed a treaty to create a united sphere and to support repair after the Laotian Civil War.
 Due to its dominance during the 19th century Vietnam regards Cambodia and Laos as vassal tributary states.
 Overseas Laotian opposition regard the Laotian government as a stooge of Vietnam.